2017, Vol. 2 Issue 1, Part B

 How to cite this article:

 Gulam Mohmad Dar.
 Effect of aerobic dance and pranayama on selected physiological variables.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2017; 2(1): 77-79.
+Int J Yogic Hum Mov Sports Sciences 2017;2(1):77-79.